daniel-araujo/proctal/README.md

 print help information which includes a list of all available commands.

 Commands can also take options.
-Every command recognizes the `-h` option, which will print help information related to it.
+Every command recognizes the `-h` option, which will make it print help information related to it and then exit without doing anything else.

 For a complete overview of the functionality provided by the tool, you can read the man page by running the following command: